• Skip to primary navigation

 Fresh Basil Pesto

-A delicious basic recipe for pesto made with fresh basil leaves, garlic, cheese, pine nuts, and olive oil.
+A delicious basic recipe for pesto made with fresh basil leaves, garlic, cheese, pine nuts, and extra virgin olive oil.

 Ingredients